adhearsion/ruby_speech/README.md

 # RubySpeech
-RubySpeech is a library for constructing and parsing Text to Speech (TTS) and Automatic Speech Recognition (ASR) documents such as [SSML](http://www.w3.org/TR/speech-synthesis) and [GRXML](http://www.w3.org/TR/speech-grammar/).
-The primary use case is for construction of these documents to be processed by TTS and ASR engines.
+RubySpeech is a library for constructing and parsing Text to Speech (TTS) and Automatic Speech Recognition (ASR) documents such as [SSML](http://www.w3.org/TR/speech-synthesis), [GRXML](http://www.w3.org/TR/speech-grammar/) and [NLSML](http://www.w3.org/TR/nl-spec/).
+Such documents can be constructed to be processed by TTS and ASR engines, parsed as the result from such, or used in the implementation of such engines.

 ## Installation
     gem install ruby_speech

 ## Library

+### SSML
 RubySpeech provides a DSL for constructing SSML documents like so:

 ```ruby